jenkinsci/atlassian-bitbucket-server-integration-plugin/readme.md

 5. Add a **build step**.
 6. Click **Save**.

-**Note:** Currently, when creating a Pipeline or Multibranch Pipeline job, the use of a Jenkinsfile is required.
-Other pipeline scripting methods are not supported.
+**Note:** A Jenkinsfile is required when creating a Pipeline or Multibranch Pipeline job.
+Other pipeline scripting methods are not yet supported.

 ## Setting up a Multibranch Pipeline